SSWConsulting/SSW.Rules.Content/rules/video-editing-terms/rule.md

 The video has been approved and the feedback loop is closed.
 It is the stage of the editing process in which there are no more alterations to the length and order of the shots.
 The editing crew may continue to work on the sound and visual effects at their discretion as long as it does not drastically change the overall message, tempo, beats, and story of the picture-locked video.

 Feedback example: "Great work!
-Test passed, I can't wait to share it once it's live."
+Test Passed, I can't wait to share it once it's live."

 ### Sample feedback email